Edb83/snake/README.md

 **2. Accessible layout**

 - In portrait mode the canvas is pushed to the top of the screen so that players do not obscure the view of the game with their fingers, while in landscape mode the canvas is centred to allow for a two-thumbed control style either side of the canvas
-- The game has been designed to always fit within a single screen, no matter its size or the menu content, to give it the feeling of a standalone application.
+- The game has been designed to always fit within a single screen, no matter its size or the menu content, to give the feeling of a standalone application.
 There should never be an occasion where the player has to scroll or zoom, and for this reason these features have been disabled
 - The menu buttons allow any menu to be accessed with just one click/tap.
-They always appear in the same position to give a physicality to the menu, and to prevent the player from having to reposition their cursor/finger unnecessarily
+They always appear in the same position to give a physicality to the menu, and to prevent the player from having to reposition their cursor/finger

 **3. Responsive HTML canvas**